chanmix51/ParameterJuicer/README.md

 unit tested.

 It features:
-- cleaners and validators as anonymous functions
+- cleaners and validators are any callable
-- default values can be scalars or anonymous functions
+- default values can be scalars or callable
 - extra field strategies
 - one pass validation errors collection

-Simple example:
+Simple example of an anonymous juicer:
 ```php
 $juicer = (new ParameterJuicer)
     ->addField('a_string')